• Skip to primary navigation

 Instructions

-• Peppermint filling: Combine melted coconut butter, coconut oil, peppermint extract, and stevia.
+• Combine melted coconut butter, coconut oil, peppermint extract, and stevia.
 Mix thoroughly.
-With a tablespoon, fill a mini muffin pan, ice cube tray, silicon molds, or small cupcake liners with mixture, pouring 2 tablespoons of mixture into each.
+With a tablespoon, fill a mini muffin pan, ice cube tray, silicone molds, or small cupcake liners with mixture, pouring 1 tablespoonful of mixture into each.
 Freeze until solid.

 Nutrition